fizx/parsley/README.markdown

 ### Examples

-A simple script, or "parslet", looks like this:
+A simple script, or "parselet", looks like this:

     {
       "title": "h1",